 Imagine the exciting career opportunities waiting for highly skilled pros who can design, build and maintain sophisticated electronics systems.
 Now that pro can be you!

 This distance learning electronics course will help prepare you for an exciting career in electronics technology.
 Best of all, you’ll earn a professional Certificate of Completion in Basic Electronics from CIE Bookstore suitable for framing when finished.

 Basic Electronics Course includes the following:

-- 39 learn-at-home lesson modules on text and CD.
+- 39 learn-at-home lesson modules on text.

 - 2 hands-on training labs with 53 exercises.

 - Instructor support from CIE's faculty.